 There was only one possible answer.

-Downsize.
+Downsize our stuff.
 Big time.

 Unfortunately, we didn't really know where to start.
 We scoured the internet looking for inspiration from others who might have done the same.
 But nothing seemed to match our circumstances.
 So, armed with nothing more than blind optimism and an eagerness to relieve ourselves of anything that would hold us back, we bumbled through on our own.
 With, of course, a mixed bag of results.